 - Is it essential that you’ll be able to stand up in the van?

-Once you have a clear idea of your specific needs, you’ll gain the confidence to start narrowing down your search.
+Once you have a clear idea of your specific needs, you’ll have your criteria for narrowing down your search.

 Your state of mind is also an important concern as you begin your search.